 When it comes to Pawn, he’s always done it his way.
-The SMOG representer has funneled his influences into a unique sound that’s encompassed everything from early jungle, dubstep and footwork.
+The SMOG representer has funneled his influences into a unique sound that’s encompassed everything from early jungle to bass heavy dubstep.
 And if his story is indicative of anything, it’s that he’ll always find new ways to express himself.

 California-born Pawn’s story starts in the mid-’90s, when he discovered breakbeat hardcore and trip-hop.
 This lead to stumbling upon the jungle scene via the mixtape circuit; when he found out that the sounds of this genre was actually being played in venues near him, he started hitting up parties in the LA underground.

-Pawn started producing seriously in 2004, making everything from IDM to jungle and hip-hop.
-It was around 2007-2008 that dubstep really hit the American electronic music scene.
+Making everything from IDM to jungle and hip-hop, it was around 2007-2008 that dubstep really hit the American electronic music scene.
 At that time, Pawn linked up with 12th Planet’s massive SMOG collective; it was an obvious marriage, as Pawn’s sound had moved toward the dubstep realm on its own.
 Being a member of SMOG helped expose Pawn to a number of new crowds, helping him bring his distinct sound throughout Los Angeles, as well as opening doors to some impressive collaborations, which included original tracks and remix work for the likes of 12th Planet, GZA and Ras Kass, The Glitch Mob, and CC Sheffield, all helping Pawn spread his wings throughout the scene and in the public.

-Pawn moved from LA to the Bay 2010, but he now calls SoCal home once again, and has projects in action, ranging from a vinyl release on Modern Ruin, a remix forthcoming on Signaflo Music for SomeJerk and (obviously) more material for the home team, SMOG.
-What might excite you most, however, is the fact that he has his second album in the works; with the leaps and bounds that his sound has taken since Close The Lights was released, it’ll be interesting to see where Pawn’s future material will take listeners.
+Pawn moved from LA to the Bay 2010, but he now calls SoCal home once again, and has projects in action, ranging from a remix forthcoming on Signaflo Music for SomeJerk, another Shoot recordings release and more material for the home team, SMOG.